Boating, sailing, and water skiing are all permitted at Conchas Lake.

-New Mexico State boating laws and the Corps regulations apply to all boaters at Conchas Lake.
-Copies of all regulations are available at the Corps of Engineers Visitors Center or the State Parks Office.
-Boat launching ramps are available in the North and South Recreation Areas.
+New Mexico State boating laws and Corps regulations apply to all boaters at Conchas Lake.
+Copies of all regulations are available at the U.S. Army Corps of Engineers Administrative Building Visitor Center and Southside Ranger Station; copies can also be obtained at the NM State Park Office.

 Federal and State laws require a properly fitting, U.S. Coast Guard-approved lifejacket be available for each person on board a boat.
 Children 12 years old and younger MUST wear a U.S. Coast Guard-approved lifejacket while underway.
 Each person on board a Personal Watercraft (PWC), kayak, canoe, or rubber raft, must wear a U.S. Coast Guard-approved lifejacket.

 When on the lake, stay at least 300 feet from the dam.
 When winds of 15-20 mph are forecasted or blowing, boaters are cautioned to stay out of open water.
 Boaters and skiers should be watchful for submerged stumps, logs, rocks, and other obstructions, especially in shallow water and along the shoreline.
 Always remember that operation of a watercraft under the influence of alcohol can be fatal.
 Please use good judgment.